A brief window in time

-There is little information about Abel and Amalie’s life together and they family stories are quite malicious.
-Stories abound of Amalie squandering Abel’s hard earned fortune on going on a grand tour of Europe with her sister Laura.
+There is little information about Abel and Amalie’s life together and the family stories are quite malicious.
+Stories abound of Amalie squandering Abel’s hard-earned fortune on going on a grand tour of Europe with her sister Laura.
 There is no foundation to this rumour, as there is no record of either Laura or Amalie leaving the country.
-Additionally in 1925 Laura signed a deposition stating she had not travelled outside the state of Victoria since her arrival in Australia.
-It would have be difficult if not impossible for Amalie to have travelled overseas, as she became pregnant shortly after her marriage and went on to produce a child at regular intervals until Abel’s death on May 4, 1903.
+In 1925 Laura signed a deposition stating she had not travelled outside the state of Victoria since her arrival in Australia.
+It would have been difficult, if not impossible for Amalie to have travelled overseas, as she became pregnant shortly after her marriage and went on to produce a child at regular intervals until Abel’s death on May 4, 1903.

-In the best tradition of the Victorian Melodrama it was hinted that not only did Amalie take the family lawyer as her lover, but that she did on several occasions try to murder her husband by poisoning him and by attempting to throw him down the stairs.
+In the best tradition of the Victorian Melodrama, it was hinted that not only did Amalie take the family lawyer as her lover, but that she did on several occasions try to murder her husband by poisoning him and by attempting to throw him down the stairs.
 The source of these stories was Abel’s daughter from his first marriage.
-It may have been bitterness oh Lil’s part as father and daughter had fallen out over her choice of a husband and of her subsequent marriage to a penniless miner, By the time Abel had remarried Lily was widowed by her husband’s tragic death in a mining accident.
+It may have been bitterness on Lily’s part as father and daughter had fallen out over her choice of a husband and of her subsequent marriage to a penniless miner, By the time Abel had remarried Lily was widowed.
+Her husband had died tragically in a mining accident.
 She was penniless and struggling in dire poverty to raise five children under the age of six.
 They may have quarreled, but Able did not exclude Lily from his will.
 Perhaps Lily was jealous of the young wife and her new family.

 One month following the birth of his son Norman, Abel died.
 His will which was probated on the first of July 1903 provided equally for the children of both marriages.
-Amalie together with his business partner, Michael Bedolla were appointed co-executers and joint guardians of any infant children.
+Amalie together with his business partner, Michael Bedolla was appointed co-executors and joint guardians of any infant children.

 It is now we see Abel’s children in their true light.
-Abel left an estate in excess of three thousand pounds plus large amounts of business and land holdings.
-It would seem there was much friction between Amalie and her step children who were all adults.
+Abel left an estate in excess of three thousand pounds, plus large amounts of business and land holdings.
+It would seem there was a great deal of friction between Amalie and her stepchildren who were all adults.
 This was due to Abel placing a clause in the will that would not allow the estate to be released until Amalie either died or remarried.
 He also provided for Elizabeth’s grave and headstone to be erected, (this was never done).

 What can be surmised is that Michael Bedolla failed in his duty as co-executor of the will and joint guardian of the children.

 Research has shown that within three years the children were separated including the infant Norman and placed in separate orphanages.
 An interview in the 1980’s with the two daughters revealed they knew very little about their background apart from their father’s name and that they had a brother.
-The little information they did have about their mother was all untrue.
+The little information they had relating to their mother was all untrue.
 They had been told she had died in childbirth.

 Research has also revealed that three years after Abel’s death, Amalie is revealed living in Hawke Street South Melbourne.
-She was also found residing in Hall Street in Moonee Ponds.
+At one time she resided in Hall Street in Moonee Ponds.

-The next we hear of Amelia is when the records of The Master in Lunacy reveal an ‘Emily Manse’ was admitted to Kew Asylum on September 12, 1911.
-These records are later amended to read Amalie Menz.
-She had been sent to Kew on the recommendations of Doctors Herbert Wollard and D M Embleton of the Melbourne Hospital and her admittance was requested by J M McFayden nurse at the Melbourne hospital.
+The next we hear of Amelia is via the records of The Master in Lunacy.
+These reveal an ‘Emily Manse’ was admitted to Kew Asylum on September 12, 1911.
+The records are later amended to read Amalie Menz.
+She had been admitted to Kew on the recommendations of Doctors Herbert Wollard and D M Embleton of the Melbourne Hospital and her admittance was requested by J M McFayden nurse at the Melbourne hospital.

 She was according to the documents 4’111/2 inches (149cms) tall and weighed 8 stone 4 lb (52 kilos).
-The records are quite detailed and add she had a scar on her right leg and that the terminal and middle joints of her left index finger were missing.
-She also had bad scarring on her right thumb and scars on her right index finger.
+The records are quite detailed.
+They describe a scar on her right leg and mention the terminal and middle joints of her left index finger are missing.
+In addition, there was bad scarring on her right thumb and scars on her right index finger.
 The admission notes also record that on admission she was dirty, neglected and verminous, (the scars and loss of joints were not uncommon amongst seamstresses and milliners).

 Amalie’s incarceration in Kew ended in 1913 when she was transferred to Beechworth.
 During her two years at Kew, there were only 12 entries in the ward book and some of these are as little as five words.

-As the records of the Beechworth Asylum from the period 1913, and including 1948( at the time of writing this original document in 1991) were sealed under the Victorian Parliamentary Privacy Act and it was not possible to fill in the details a Amalie’s final years (a new project to be explored).
-It was possible however to access the Coroner’s Inquest details following her death on February 9 1948.
+As the records of the Beechworth Asylum from the period 1913, and including 1948( at the time of writing this original document in 1991) are sealed under the Victorian Parliamentary Privacy Act and it was not possible to fill in the details a Amalie’s final years (a new project to be explored).
+It was possible, however, to access the Coroner’s Inquest details following her death on February 9 1948.

 The proceeding before the Coroner stated; ‘Amalie Menz met with her death from cardio vascular degeneration … She was admitted to the hospital for the insane at Kew on 12 September 1911 on warrants now produced.
 She was suffering from non-systematised delusional insanity and was transferred to the hospital for the insane at Beechworth on 17 November 1913.
 She gradually became demented.
 On 25 July 1947 she tripped on carpet and sustained an injury to her right leg and was transferred to the hospital ward…where she remained weak.
 She died at 8.00p.m on 9 February 1948.’
 Other notations at the Inquest note that although she had not been visited by family, the Church of England Chaplain had attended her an a nurse had been with her when she died.’

 She died not knowing what had happened to her children and her children knew nothing of her or their family.
 By the time of her death, excessive administration fees by the Public Trustees had severely eroded the substantial fortune left by Abel Menz and it is uncertain if her children received any benefit from their father’s estate or if indeed any attempt were made to find them, (later confirmed this to be true).

 This work is © to Linda Morse and may not be reproduced in any form electronic or otherwise without the permission of the author.

 Part of this work was originally published by Linda Morse in The Victorian Genealogy Magazine Ancestor Spring Winter ed.
-1991 p.15-16
+1991 pps.15-16